-K. S. Adeyemi
+K. S. Adeyemi^{}

 The importance of exchange rate stability in the achievement of macroeconomic policy objectives such as economic growth in developing economies cannot be over emphasized.
 The provision of credible explanation for economic recessions in relation to exchange rate has captured the attention of economists and policy makers in recent time.
 Exchange rate is one of the factors that can induce real production and productivity of an economy.
 A strong and stable exchange rate is a reflection of a strong and virile economy while a weak exchange rate, all things being equal, indicates a vulnerable and fragile economy.
-Governments, particularly in developing economies, over the years, have adopted different exchange rate management policies with a view to achieving realistic and stable exchange rate.
+Governments, particularly in developing economies, over the years, have adopted different exchange rate.
 However, persistently high exchange rate, negative growth and a general slowdown in economic activities for at least two consecutive quarters indicate an economic recession.
 In the Nigerian case, when one includes and traces the impact of falling oil prices on foreign exchange dynamics, it is easy to appreciate the current recession.